15 Best Things to Do in Bradenton (FL)

 Much of the course resides in natural wetlands that, along with its tight fairways and ample bunkers, make it challenging without being impossibly difficult.

-Depending on your age, gender, and level of ability, you’ll have five sets of tees to choose from, but remember that if you plan on playing during peak times – especially on the weekends – it’d be wise to book your tee time well in advance of your trip.
+Depending on your age, gender, and level of ability, you’ll have five sets of tees to choose from.
+If you plan on playing during peak times – especially on the weekends – my advice is to book your tee time well in advance of your trip.

 3. De Soto National Memorial